Parental Alienation in Texas - What is it?

 8. The Animosity Is Spread to Others Associated with the Targeted Parent

 The friends and family of the targeted parent may also become subject to “unwarranted hostility" and “contempt.”

-The fact that even with these criteria, courts differ in their analysis of when the syndrome exists and when it doesn’t raises serious implications for parents, of course, when considering what a court can do, if it finds that the condition exists.
+The fact that even with these criteria, courts differ in their analysis of parental alienation laws and when the syndrome exists and when it doesn’t raises serious implications for parents, of course, when considering what a court can do, if it finds that the condition exists.

 As illustrated by the Canadian Court this week, trial courts have few limits with respect to how far they can go in limiting the access of a parent which they have determined is “guilty” of parental alienation.
 The Canadian Court limited the mother to access only in conjunction with counseling and special therapy.
 But that is not the limit.